AmcacheParser: the complete guide to Eric Zimmerman's tool

 Pipeline patterns#

-Amcachetarget collects the hive + logs; itsAmcacheParsermodule runs the parser into a per-host output folder.
-One command, ready for Timeline Explorer. -
+Amcachetarget collects the hive + logs.
+ItsAmcacheParsermodule runs the parser into a per-host output folder.
+One command, ready for Timeline Explorer. - Velociraptor

 Windows.Forensics.Amcache.
 Velociraptor's artifact pulls the hive, runs AmcacheParser server-side, and uploads the CSV.
 Pair with a hunt to fan it across thousands of endpoints.

-Both patterns are covered with copy-pastable commands in the CLI cheatsheet.
+Both with copy-pastable commands in the CLI cheatsheet.

-The tool hosted on this site is a re-implementation of the read path in Rust + WebAssembly.
-It exists because there are situations where the Windows CLI is the wrong tool for the moment:
+The tool on this site is a re-implementation of the read path in Rust + WebAssembly.
+It exists for situations where the Windows CLI is the wrong tool for the moment:

 - A non-Windows analyst opens a

-.hvein their browser without installing the .NET runtime or a Zimmerman build. - A student wants to see what Amcache looks like before paying for a full DFIR lab.
+.hvein their browser without installing .NET or a Zimmerman build. - A student wants to see what Amcache looks like before paying for a full DFIR lab.

 - Triaging on a locked-down host where deploying new binaries needs a change-control ticket.